 The National Wrestling Hall of Fame & Museum is grateful to our veterans.

-On Memorial Day, we want to say thank you, and encourage you to thank them, for their service and for all that they have sacrificed.
+On Veterans Day, we want to say thank you, and encourage you to thank them, for their service and for all that they have sacrificed.

 The relationship between the Armed Forces and the sport of wrestling dates back thousands of years.